 The MHA program is led by a dedicated and experienced faculty comprised of many of Canada’s leading health care management experts and researchers.
 This elite group of academics and professionals includes:

-- Professor Kevin Brand.
-Dr. Brand's research informs the risk analysis/management interface applied to the health sector.
+Professor Kevin Brand's research informs the risk analysis/management interface applied to the health sector.
 His methods-research aims to simplify and illuminate projections/forecasts of health impacts (using simple mathematical models), and to clarify the translation of uncertain evidence into warrants for health policy action (using simple decision analysis and risk perception insight).

-Executives in Residence
+Executive in Residence